openmrv/MRV/Formatted/Modules_2/ccdc.md

 The final set of parameters relate to the training data.
 The training data requires that each point has an attribute identifying the land cover label, and must also correspond to a specific year for training.
 You have the option to use the entire FeatureCollection or only the points that fall within the study region.

-*   An example training dataset, as developed in Module 1.2.2, can be found in the asset ‘users/openmrv/MRV/mozambique_training’.
+*   An example training dataset, built based on tutorials here on OpenMRV under process "Training data collection" and tools "QGIS" and "GEE", can be found in the asset ‘users/openmrv/MRV/mozambique_training’.
 *   Assuming the training data comes from within your study region, you can use the default option of _Within Output Extent_.
 *   The _Training Year_ corresponds to the year of the training labels (e.g. what year is a sample labeled as ‘Forest’ actually forest?).
 For this dataset, the year is 2018.
 *   The _Training Attribute_ corresponds to the attribute name in each feature that contains the land cover label.
 For this dataset it is _landcover_.